MathiewMay/dashlane2pass/README.md

 # dashlane2pass
-Conversion script for Dashlane to Password Store
+Updated conversion script for Dashlane to Password Store to work with the newer CSV export.